madbyte/d2ric/README.md

 - https://dl.dropboxusercontent.com/u/15746440/D2RIC/release.exe

 ###--- TODO ---
-- Add the possibility to reorder items in a better way
+- Add the possibility to reorder items
 - More than one itembuild for each hero
 - Autoupdater (need some testing)